Skoda Rapid Spaceback (2012-2019) Review

 • Poor ride quality around town

-It does at least make more sense than the standard Skoda Rapid - and it’s better looking (or at least less bland) too.
-With a more conventional hatchback shape, big boot and lots of space for those sat in the back, the Rapid Spaceback has some good strengths as a family car.
+It makes more sense than the standard Skoda Rapid - and it’s better looking (or at least less bland) too.
+With a more conventional hatchback shape, big boot and lots of space for those sitting in the back, the Rapid Spaceback has some good strengths as a family car.

-Unfortunately the interior quality isn’t one of them.
-There are lots of hard and scratchy plastics that mark easily and make the Rapid Spaceback feel like a cheap car from behind the wheel.
+Unfortunately, the interior quality isn’t one of them.
+Lots of hard, scratchy plastics make the Rapid Spaceback feel like a cheap car from behind the wheel.
 Compared to Skoda’s later models, the interior feels very much stuck in the past.

-That’s not the be all and end all of course.
+That’s not the be-all, of course.
 What the Rapid Spaceback does offer is space.
-It has a bigger boot than your common-or-garden Focus-sized hatch and plenty of room for those sat in the back.
+It has a bigger boot than your common-or-garden Focus-sized hatch and plenty of room for those sitting in the back.
 This is also good news if you want to fit child seats.

-The boot is bigger than a Golf and the hatch makes it very useful.
-True the seats don’t fold down flat and there's a big drop over the boot lip to the load floor, but it’s nonetheless practical in a no nonsense way.
-And as this is a Skoda there are lots of ‘simply clever’ features such as an ice scraper in the fuel filler cap and an umbrella under the passenger seat.
+The boot is bigger than a similar-era VW Golf, and the hatch makes it very useful.
+True, the seats don’t fold down flat, and there's a big drop over the boot lip to the load floor, but it’s nonetheless practical in a no-nonsense way.
+And as this is a Skoda, there are lots of ‘simply clever’ features such as an ice scraper in the fuel filler cap and an umbrella under the passenger seat.

-The ride isn’t the best around town but the Rapid Spaceback does at least handle neatly making it easy and reassuring to drive.
-The light steering isn’t great for corners and there’s not much in the way of fun to be had, but makes parking in a multi-storey a doddle.
+The ride isn’t the best around town, but the Rapid Spaceback does at least handle neatly, making it easy and reassuring to drive.
+The light steering isn’t great for corners, and there’s not much fun to be had, but it makes parking in a multi-storey a doddle.

-It’s good value too, although we’d avoid the basic S model and look for an SE (or SE Tech) which are much better equipped for the money.
-They have better standard kit including things like navigation, cruise control and rear parking sensors.
+It’s good value too, although we’d avoid the basic S model and look for an SE (or SE Tech), which are much better equipped for the money.
+They have a better standard kit including things like navigation, cruise control and rear parking sensors.

 Looking for a used car for sale?
 We've got 100s of Skoda Approved Used Cars for Sale for you to choose from, including a wide range of Skoda Rapid cars for sale.

 If you value practicality and space above driving excitement or the latest technology, the Rapid Spaceback is a good choice.
-In fact that is one of its strengths, it’s a very simple and no-nonsense hatchback so for people who want a straightforward car that’s not complicated to get to grips with, the Rapid Spaceback will tick lots of boxes.
+That is one of its strengths; it’s a very simple and no-nonsense hatchback, so for people who want a straightforward car that’s not complicated to get to grips with, the Rapid Spaceback will tick lots of boxes.

-The 1.2 TSI is our choice, in particularly the higher powered version which is a great little engine in our opinion.
-The 1.0 TSI which later replaced this isn’t as smooth but is equally as good to drive.
+The 1.2 TSI is our choice, in particular the higher-powered version, which is a great little engine in our opinion.
+The 1.0 TSI, which later replaced this, isn’t as smooth but is equally as good to drive.
 Unless you’re doing big mileages, give the TDI diesels a swerve as they’re noisy around town.

-The Rapid is a bit of an oddball car to pigeonhole.
-Indeed, it’s sort of confusing even in the Skoda line-up, even though it’s supposed to fit between the Skoda Fabia and the Skoda Octavia
+The Rapid was a bit of an oddball car to pigeonhole.
+Indeed, it was sort of confusing even in the Skoda line-up, even though it was supposed to fit between the Skoda Fabia and the Skoda Octavia

-If it’s practicality you want, a Kia Soul would be a good alternative with the same feel of lots of space in not a big package.
-See also the Citroen C4 Cactus which is very good value and nicer inside.
-Of course the Fabia Estate has a massive boot too.
+The Kia Soul would be a good used alternative with the same feel of lots of space in a not-big package.
+See also the Citroen C4 Cactus, which was good value and nicer inside.

 This is one area that lets the Rapid Spaceback down.
-Yes this is a cheap car but inside it feels it, especially in lower-spec models.
 There are lots of hard plastics that mark easily and do it few favours if you’re comparing this with something like a Kia Soul.

-It feels well built, don’t get us wrong, indeed the Rapid Spaceback is well screwed together and everything inside feels solid, even the doors close with a nice thud.
-But the scratchy plastics mean that after a few years, the interior, unless it’s been extremely well cared for, can look very tired with marks on the doors and on the centre console.
+It feels well built, and the Rapid Spaceback is well screwed together and everything inside feels solid, even the doors close with a nice thud.
+But the scratchy plastics mean that after a few years, the interior, unless it’s been extremely well cared for, can look very tired with marks on the doors and centre console.
 Compared to the latest Skoda models, it feels very old-school and dated.

-SE models are better and come with navigation which adds a proper colour screen although by modern standards it’s far from the best with a low-resolution small display.
+SE models are better and come with navigation, which adds a colour screen, although by modern standards, it’s far from the best with a low-resolution, small display.
 At least you can Bluetooth your phone to it for both calls and playing music.

 Like all Skoda models, the Rapid Spaceback comes with plenty of ‘simply clever’ features, designed to make life with a car that bit easier.

 So there’s an ice scraper built into the fuel filler flat, a little clip for holding parking tickets on the windscreen and even an umbrella tucked away under the passenger seat.
-Really handy for dog walkers (or even just walkers) is the reversible boot liner which has rubber on one side which can be hosed down, with carpet on the other.
+Really handy for dog walkers (or even just walkers) is the reversible boot liner, which has rubber on one side that can be hosed down

 For a relatively small car, the Rapid Spaceback has a surprising amount of room inside.
-Slide the front seats all the way back and there’s still plenty of space behind for actual adults to sit in comfort without feeling like their knees are giving those in front an unintended massage…
+Slide the front seats back and there’s still plenty of space behind for actual adults to sit in comfort without feeling like their knees are giving those in front an unintended massage…

-At 415 litres the boot is oddly smaller than the standard Rapid, but it makes up for this with a more useable space, especially when you drop the rear seats, although they don’t fold down flat and create a ‘step’.
-There is also quite a drop-down so it’s not that easy to lift heavy boxes in and out.
-Look out for models that have the dual-height boot floor, it was optional on SE Tech and SE Sport models.
+At 415 litres, the boot is oddly smaller than the standard Rapid, but it makes up for this with a more usable space, especially when you drop the rear seats, although they don’t fold down flat and create a ‘step’.
+There is also quite a drop-down, so it’s not that easy to lift heavy boxes in and out.
+Look out for models that have the dual-height boot floor, which was optional on SE Tech and SE Sport models.

 "While the Spaceback may be based on the standard Rapid, it actually rides better, which is particularly noticeable on poor roads. "